This article tell how to use simple parts like transistor, capacitor and diode to make Simple Delay Timer Circuit.

 Parts Used for Delay Timer:

-- Transistor stop too much current by using one small base resistor.
+- Transistor stop too much current by using one small base resistor, but after the base resistor one more part is there it is capacitor which is very important for delay.

 - Relay work like a load on transistors collector side.